PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 ```

 When passing arguments to a function, it's important to separate them with the usage of commas.
 It's important to know that you're the one in control when writing functions with custom arguments.
 Not all parameters of a function need to be used, but forgetting to pass an argument while not having a default value in your code will error.

+Alongside making sure arguments are passed properly, you need to make sure that the arguments are in proper order!
+Order matters when passing arguments, so make sure you pass them properly!